polterguy/polterguy.github.io/documentation/faq/index.md

 but also a question of quality.
 Your training can be scraped from your website, it can be extracted from your support or CRM system, it can even be extracted from your emails.

-In Aista we can help you with this, and this is a service we provide for a fee in fact.
+In [AINIRO](https://ainiro.io) we can help you with this, and this is a service we provide for a fee in fact.
 If you need help to improve your bot's accurace, please contact us at [team@ainiro.io](mailto:team@ainiro.io).

-## Where is Aista located?

-We are a Cyprus company outside of the beautiful city of Limassol, but we have clients from all over the world.

-## How big is Aista?

-We are a small startup, and we have only been in business since December 2021.
-However, we are a handful of dedicated employees with an extraordinarily faith in what we do.
-We also have partners and subsidiaries helping us all over the world, ranging from Ukraine to Norway.

 ## Can you deliver AI based expert systems?